ABOUT REMOTE HUTS

 Non-Permolat Projects

 High-country volunteer activity has achieved significant momentum around the entire country over the past few years, something we hoped would happen when we started Permolat way back.
-The Back Country Trust has had a boost of Covid-related Kaimahi for Nature funding from the government resulting in a number of projects we would never have envisaged under the normal set-up.
-We had a total rebuild of Mullins Hut in the Toaroha valley and plans are afoot for several others in central Westland.
-Some of our remote tracks also got input including Headlong Spur in the Waitaha which was recut by Hiking NZ employees.
-DOC has been freed up to a degree by all of this this and has been able to catch up on some outstanding maintenance on Huts like Scamper Torrent in the Waitaha valley and Top Tuke. in the Mikonui catchment.
+The Back Country Trust has become the main driver of projects providing access for community groups to larger amounts of funding and expertise.
+They received a significant boost with Covid-related Kaimahi for Nature funding that resulted in a number of projects not envisaged under the normal set-up.
+We had a total rebuild of Mullins Hut in the Toaroha valley in 2021 and some of our remote tracks got input including Headlong Spur in the Waitaha which was recut by Hiking NZ employees.
+DOC has been freed up by this and has been able to catch up on deferred maintenance on Huts like Scamper Torrent in the Waitaha valley and Top Tuke in the Mikonui catchment.
 In February 2021 the construction of a brand new 8-bunk hut was completed on the Mataketake Range near Haast.
-This was funded by a bequeath from the Andy Dennis Estate, was led by Rob Brown, and involved 13 builders from the community and two from DOC Hokitika.
-The Back Country Trust will own and co-maintain the Hut with DOC and access is via a new track was cut by volunteers, DOC staff, and Kaimahi for Nature workers.
+This was funded by a bequeath from the Andy Dennis Estate and will be owned by the BCT and co-maintained by the Trust and DOC.
+In 2022 the BCT re-roofed, re-piled, and re-windowed Cone Creek Hut, did some deferred maintenance on Johnson Hut in the Mokihinui and overhauled Rocky Creek Biv in the Taipo valley.
+In 2023 Top Olderog Biv in the Arahura was overhauled and the last of the Kamahi for Nature funding used for a rebuild of Dunns Hut in the Taipo.
+In 2024 the Trust carried out planned renovations of Yeats Hut in the Toaroha, Griffin Creek Hut in the Taramakau, Price Basin Hut in the Whitcombe valley, and Kiwi Hut in the Taramakau.
+The Yeats project was half-funded with a bequest from the late Leo Maunders of the Peninsula Tramping Club and the Griffin one with Canterbury University Tramping Club input.
+PTC volunteers assisted with the Griffin and Yeats projects, Permolat volunteers with Price Basin one, and community volunteers with the Kiwi Hut rebuild.
+DOC assisted BCT with the Kiwi hut rebuild which was funded with a generous bequest from the Henwood family in memory of their late mother who was a keen tramper.

 Ruahine Group and Permolat Southland

-In 2012 a Ruahine Users Group was added to the Permolat online platform.
+In 2012 a Ruahine Users Group section was added to the old Permolat online platform.
 There had been big cutbacks in DOC's high-country maintenance programme in the Ruahine Forest park, with up to 50% of the huts being dropped from their schedule.
-In August 2021 a new Ruahine Group platform was established with Julia Mackie of the Napier Tramping Club as Group Administrator.
+In August 2021 they established their own Ruahine Group platform with Julia Mackie of the Napier Tramping Club as Group Administrator.

 How You Can Help

-Carry some lightweight loppers and a small fold-up pruning saw when using tracks that aren't officially maintained.
+We encourage all outdoor types to make some lightweight loppers and a small fold-up pruning saw as part of your kit when using tracks that aren't officially maintained.
 An amazing amount can be done with these simple tools to keep the trails open.
 A roll of cruise tape is handy for keeping key entry and exit points marked, and for marking routes around windthrow.
 Build rock cairns at these places if existing markers have been obscured or washed out.

-DOC staff on the Coast have always been supportive of Permolat and regularly assist us and other community groups with projects.
-They have often provided materials, hut paint under the Dulux scheme, and backloads of materials to hut sites when doing their own work in the area.
-We co-work on some of their projects and volunteers can sometimes accompany DOC maintenance staff on official maintenance projects.
-Permolat Trust has a general Management Agreement with the Department that allows us to undertake larger projects.
-DOC's previous Director General Lou Sanson, grew up in Hokitika and used the local networks extensively and was been incredibly supportive of our activities up until his retirement this year.
-Previously recalcitrant and often obstructive conservancies or individuals in the DOC hierachy have started behaving more nicely to community groups, and indication of a bit of trickle down from above.
+DOC field staff on the Coast have always been supportive of Permolat and regularly assist us and other community groups with projects.
+They have often provided materials, hut paint and have done backloads to hut sites when doing their own work in the area.
+We co-work on some of their projects and volunteers can sometimes accompany DOC maintenance staff on official projects.
+Permolat Trust has a general management agreement with them that allows us to work on multiple huts and tracks across the province.
+DOC's Director General from 2013 to 2021 Lou Sanson, grew up in Hokitika and used the local networks extensively when he was younger.
+Having him as an ally at the top of the Department over that period was incredibly fortuitous for the volunteer movement.
+His 2IC Mike Slater (since retired) was instrumental in nudging some of the more obstructive conservancies or individuals in the hierarchy to behave more cooperatively with community groups.
+It will be interesting to see what happens now under the new leadership.

 Remaining Barriers

 A two-tier system of high-country facilities has been developing over the past couple of decades.
-One is busy and crowded, expensive, super-safe and sanitised.
-Every stream is bridged and bluff fenced, elaborate and unnecessary structures abound surrounded by clusters of humourless warning signs.
-The second tier exists off the radar and comprises the not too insignificant remnants of the old NZFS networks.
-This is a zone of simple shelters and rough unformed tracks and is the preferred abode of the remote hutter.
-A parallel universe in which there is great beauty and the opportunity still to experience true wilderness solitude.
-Places where self-responsibility, self-sufficiency, risk and challenge, are essential ingredients of the journey.
+The first is often crowded, expensive, super-safe and sanitised, and utilised mostly by overseas travellers.
+Palatial huts are constructed costing millions of dollars, streams are bridged, bluffs fenced off, elaborate and unnecessary structures abound surrounded by clusters of warning signs.
+The second system still exists pretty much off the radar and comprises the not too insignificant remnants of the old NZFS networks.
+This is a zone of simple shelters and rough unformed tracks and is the preferred abode of the remote hutter, along with increasing numbers of others wanting to escape high hut fees and the tourist hoards.
+In this parallel universe there is great beauty, simplicity, and the opportunity to experience true wilderness solitude.
+A zone in which self-responsibility, self-sufficiency, risk and challenge, are essential ingredients of the journey.
+The volunteers that are active in this realm are reputedly four times more cost effective than DOC is.
+Not being paid wages doesn't appear to be a major factor. into these efficiencies.
+Maybe it's a love of the outdoors, the organic, non-hierarchical, networks, the huge skill and experience base, and the freedom to innovate and be creative that is the magic formula.

 A two-tier system of high-country facilities has been developing over the past couple of decades.
-One is busy and crowded, expensive, super-safe and sanitised.
-Every stream is bridged and bluff fenced, elaborate and unnecessary structures abound surrounded by clusters of humourless warning signs.
-The second tier exists off the radar and comprises the not too insignificant remnants of the old NZFS networks.
-This is a zone of simple shelters and rough unformed tracks and is the preferred abode of the remote hutter.
-A parallel universe in which there is great beauty and the opportunity still to experience true wilderness solitude.
-Places where self-responsibility, self-sufficiency, risk and challenge, are essential ingredients of the journey.
+The first is often crowded, expensive, super-safe and sanitised, and utilised mostly by overseas travellers.
+Palatial huts are constructed costing millions of dollars, streams are bridged, bluffs fenced off, elaborate and unnecessary structures abound surrounded by clusters of warning signs.
+The second system still exists pretty much off the radar and comprises the not too insignificant remnants of the old NZFS networks.
+This is a zone of simple shelters and rough unformed tracks and is the preferred abode of the remote hutter, along with increasing numbers of others wanting to escape high hut fees and the tourist hoards.
+In this parallel universe there is great beauty, simplicity, and the opportunity to experience true wilderness solitude.
+A zone in which self-responsibility, self-sufficiency, risk and challenge, are essential ingredients of the journey.
+The volunteers that are active in this realm are reputedly four times more cost effective than DOC is.
+Not being paid wages doesn't appear to be a major factor. into these efficiencies.
+Maybe it's a love of the outdoors, the organic, non-hierarchical, networks, the huge skill and experience base, and the freedom to innovate and be creative that is the magic formula.

 A Short Summary